I can remember my first attempt at bricklaying, the words “disaster” and “sloppy mess” spring to mind.

 Engineering bricks are often laid with a slightly stronger mix, 3-1 or 4-1 is common for these bricks.

-For more detailed information about mortar mixes, check out guide to mortar.
+For more detailed information about mortar mixes, check out our guide to mortar.

 The sand and cement should be blended with water to create a smooth consistent mortar that isn’t “sloppy” but also doesn’t break apart in lumps when you’re working it with a trowel.

-Only with practice can you truly get an understanding of how firm/wet the mortar should be.
+Only by regular practice can you truly get an understanding of how firm/wet the mortar should be.

 Tip 3 – Build a Practice Wall

 This is probably the best advice I can give you.